erichartline/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 26: Wednesday, July 5, 2017

+**Today's Progress** I went through some Redux stuff trying to solve a bug in my team project, and I read some YDKJS.

+**Thoughts:** Was really busy today so I didn't get a ton done.
+I spent some time debugging a Redux authentication issue (still not solved, unfortunately), then I read some YDKJS when I had some time tonight.
+I should have a little more time to code tomorrow, but my streak may be in jeopardy starting on Friday (heading out of state to deal with some family matters).

 ### Day 26: Tuesday, July 4, 2017

 **Today's Progress** I created a new React boilerplate for my future projects, and I started playing around with Canvas in my team project.